plk.voyage

 May 21, 2019

 It rained!
 It poured!
-We took a cab to breakfast instead of walking the 14 minutes from from our hotel.
-That’s how I got my credit card suspended by BMO as no act of laziness goes unpunished, but more on that later.
-When I said it poured I mean 4 o’clock tropical rain level.
-It was noisy and you couldn’t walk more than a block without getting water in your shoes and your pants sticking to your thighs and shins.
+We took a cab to breakfast rather than walk the 14 minutes from our hotel.
+That’s how I got my credit card suspended by BMO, as no act of laziness goes unpunished, but more on that later.
+When I said it poured, I mean 4 o’clock tropical rain level.
+It was noisy, and you couldn’t walk more than a block without getting water in your shoes and your pants sticking to your thighs and shins.

 image